ionelmc/django-monkey-team/README.rst

 This is a middleware that displays debug tracebacks on production sites (where you would have `DEBUG = False`) only to developers.
 Developers have to install a special userscript to decode the traceback data.
-AES with CBC mode is used to encrypt the traceback.
-The decode key is a hash of your SECRET_KEY.
+AES-256 (CBC mode) is used to encrypt the traceback.
+The decode key and client key are hashes of your SECRET_KEY with salts so your SECRET_KEY is safe even if your userscript gets in the wrong place.

 Google Chrome and Firefox are supported.
 If you want to use something else you have to find a way to install the userscript yourself.

+There's also a decode page in the admin in case you get user reports with the encrypted data.

-It looks like this:
+The error page and decrypt flow looks like this:

 .. image:: https://github.com/ionelmc/django-monkey-team/raw/master/docs/monkey-dispatch.png
     :alt: Sample error page